arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 9/12/2024 - Worked on improving the environment's terrain to make it more realistic, and removed some of the more mountainous areas.

+9/13/2024 - Worked on road creation in the environment - looking to eventually create a town/city.

 CURRENT PROGRESS (all research activities, including sources, findings, and decisions made throughout the project.)